caduzeraa/canoe-devops-challenge/README.md

 - AWS cli = 2.13.3 or higher

 ## Setup
-Using make, run the following command to get everything up:
+Using make, run the following command to get the plan:
 ```
+make terraform_init
-make
+make terraform_plan
 ```

 To tear down everything: